 There are free shuttles, however the volume of people wanting to take these didn’t quite match up with the number of seats, which resulted in quite a large line of people waiting for an hour or more to get out to the Lake, in fairly cold conditions.
 So our advice if you want to use the shuttle service would be to join the queue early!

 The other way to get around town is by taxi.
-We used the Mountain Express Taxi firm a number of times during our stay in Jasper, and they were always fast to arrive, courteous and good value.
+We used a local taxi firm a number of times during our stay in Jasper, and they were always fast to arrive, courteous and good value.

 Where should I stay during the festival?

 Jasper has a lot of accommodation options – being a popular destination year round means you won’t be short on options.
 We stayed at the Mount Robson Inn which was a little way south of downtown, but still a walkable distance, and our room included a free hot breakfast (bacon is always a winner).

 Other than that, there’s something to suit pretty much every budget, from value to high end.
 Take a look at prices for accommodation here, to get a great deal for your trip.